-Al is happily married to wife, Christine, and blessed with four children, Brian (with wife Jess), Katie (with husband Andre), Bri, and Kate, all of whom attend or graduated from New Providence High School.
+Al is happily married to wife, Christine, and blessed with four children, Brian (with wife Jessica Morgan), Katie (with husband Andre Aklian), Bri (with fiancé Alex Mruk), and Kate (a junior at NPHS).
+All of Al’s children attend or graduated from New Providence High School.
 Al has two grandchildren, Ryan James Morgan, who attends AWR Elementary, and newborn grandson, Jameson Keith Morgan.
 Al also has a Tibetan Terrier mix rescue dog, KT Bandit.
 Al is grateful for his beautiful family, great friends, this wonderful community, and for many good blessings.

 …Commitment to Community!